2019 Entry Information

+Green can just mean the color green allowing you to play with various shades of green.
+Or, green can relate to the environment and perhaps that speaks to you.
+Or, we can be green with envy.
+There might be other ideas involving green that you may have.
 The style of this challenge is open—anything from traditional to modern.
-Entries can be pieced, appliquéd, or created using a combination of techniques.
-Quilts can also include fabric art and embellishments.
+Entries can be pieced, appliquéd, or use a combination of techniques, including fabric art and embellishments.
+The color green must be plentiful on the quilt and obvious to the observer.
 Please note the size limits!
 The perimeter (total measurement of all sides added together) should measure 200 inches or less, with no side longer than 50 inches.

 Prizes and Awards